kedro-org/kedro-viz/docs/customise_node_styling.md

 ## Basic styling configuration

-The `styles.json` file uses a simple JSON structure where each node name maps to its styling properties:
+The `styles.json` file uses a JSON structure where each node name maps to its styling properties:

 ```json
 {